Sideshow (2000 film)

-Sideshow is a horror film from 2000 and released Full Moon Pictures directed by Emmy award winner Fred Olen Ray.
+Sideshow is a horror film from 2000 and released Full Moon Pictures directed by Fred Olen Ray.

 Plot

 High school students visit a traveling carnival home to "unique" exhibits.
 They meet with a fortune teller who lets them in on what the future holds.
 One by one the teens get their desires but at a cost.
 Soon it becomes a battle for survival in hopes to not become a part of the show themselves.